 Your course started in September 2020/You are due to graduate in 2021

-If you are studying remotely, the UK government has announced that students graduating from UK universities in 2021 will be eligible to apply if they arrive by 6 April 2021 and complete the final semester of their studies in the UK.
+If you are studying remotely, the UK government has announced that students graduating from UK universities in 2021 will be eligible to apply if they arrive by 21 June 2021 (updated from the previous date of 6 April 2021) and complete the final semester of their studies in the UK.

 Your course started in January 2021:

 Taught Postgraduates: If you are studying remotely and considering applying for the Graduate Route Visa, you must arrive or return to the UK by 27 September 2021 to complete the final semester of your studies in the UK.

 Please note that information about the Graduate Route visa is subject to change so you should keep checking for updates.